Introduction to Maritime Communications

-So wherever you cruise, whether it is a short day trip or a thousand mile offshore passage, the right equipment is out there.
-Marine VHF Radio’s for short range communications, MF/HF Single Sideband’s for long range communications, or Satellite systems that allow for nearly worldwide coverage, the equipment necessary to get the job done is available for almost any size vessel or budget.
+So wherever you cruise, whether it is a short day trip or a thousand mile offshore passage, the right communications equipment is out there.
+Whether it is the Marine VHF Radio for short range communications, the MF/HF Single Sideband Radio for long range communications, or Satellite communication systems that allow for nearly worldwide coverage; the equipment necessary to get the job done is available for almost any size vessel or budget.

 When it comes to marine radios, the two most common questions I hear are: